 Strategies for a Digital Government

 The digital champions also offered advice on how to overcome barriers and achieve a digital government.
-Some of their solutions included:
+Several of their solutions included:

 Several interviewees suggested upskilling strategies, like training, along with professional development.